 If your home has severe problems with excess humidity, consider installing a whole-home dehumidifier.
 This device regulates your home’s relative humidity so that you can prevent hazards like mold and mildew growth.

 As Gainesville HVAC experts, we know how to get the heat and humidity out of your home.
-Contact Bounds Heating & Air today for any and all of your HVAC and indoor air quality needs: (352) 290-3370.
+Contact Bounds Heating & Air today for any and all of your HVAC and indoor air quality needs by calling (352) 290-3370.